 - 1. All open requests to the Core Server will call the Gatekeeping Service open API (gk_Open).
 This includes opens that end up invoking a stage. - Any stage call that is invoked on behalf of open will not call the Gatekeeping Service stage API (gk_Stage).
 For example, the ftp site stage <filename> command will use the Gatekeeping Service open API, gk_Open, rather than the Gatekeeping Service stage API, gk_Stage. - 3.
 Direct calls to stage (hpss_Stage, hpss_StageCallBack) will call the Gatekeeping Service stage API (gk_Stage). - 4.
 If the site is monitoring authorized caller requests, then the site policy interface won't be allowed to deny or delay these requests; however, it will still be allowed to monitor these requests.
 For example, if a site is monitoring authorized caller and open requests, then the site gk_site_Open interface will be called for open requests from users and the gk_site_OpenStats interface will be called for open requests due an authorized caller request (for example, migration by the MPS).
-The site policy can not return an error for the open due to migration; however, it can keep track of the count of opens by authorized callers to possibly be used in determining policy for open requests by regular users.
-Authorized caller requests are determined by the Core Server and are requests for special services for MPS.
+The site policy can not return an error for the open due to migration; however, it can keep track of the count of opens by authorized callers to possibly be used in determining policy for open requests for special services for MPS.
 These services rely on timely responses, thus gatekeeping is not allowed to deny or delay these special types of requests. - 5.
 The Client API uses environment variables HPSS_API_TOTAL_DELAY to place a maximum limit on the number of seconds a call will delay because of HPSS_ERETRY status codes returned from the Gatekeeper.
 See the Client API configuration section of the HPSS Management Guide for more information.